 The FCC requires that the competitive bidding process be "fair and open."
-According to the FCC, "'[f]air' means that all bidders are treated the same and that no bidder has advance knowledge of the project information.
-'Open' means there are no secrets in the process - such as information shared with one bidder but not with others - and that all bidders know what is required of them."
+According to the FCC, "[f]air' means that all bidders are treated the same and that no bidder has advance knowledge of the project information.
+'Open' means there are no secrets in the process - insofar as it related to Category One services.
+The First E-Rate Modernization Order removed the requirement for applicants seeking Category Two services, finding that the burden of getting formal approval and certification for the technology plans outweighed the plan's benefit to the program.
+Accordingly, the program no longer requires an applicant to prepare a technology plan for either Category One or Category Two services.

+Before 2011, all E-Rate applicants were required to produce a detailed technology plan to be eligible for funding.
+The 2010 E- Rate Order removed this requirement insofar as it related to Category One services.
+The First E-Rate Modernization such as information shared with one bidder but not with others - and that all bidders know what is required of them."
 Both applicants and service providers should take the competitive bidding requirement very seriously, as it can lead to rejection or retroactive invalidation of an application, with onerous refunds, interest, and penalties.
 We discuss this further in Section VI.